 As you can imagine, these gentle giants eat a lot.
 This means they spend most of their day thinking about food, looking for food, eating food…sounds familiar to us!
 In fact, the average adult African elephant spends between 12-18 hours a day feeding.

 Their feeding habits can have quite an impact on the environment.
-This is why a big part of our work at the Wild at Tuli reserve, located in Botswana in the south of Africa, focuses on:
+This is why a big part of our work at a reserve in Botswana, focuses on:

 - Monitoring population growth and movement